On this episode I’m joined by Lori J Lee who has Love Your Story Podcast and came to talk to me about that subject.

-Emma asks Lori, if you could tell your younger self, what would you say?
+If you could tell your younger self, what would you say?

 I didn’t realise the extent to which I can control over the stories I told myself.
 How would my three divorces look differently if I’d felt less victimised?
 How would it have looked different, if I had understood more about what I could focus on.
 I don’t know how it would have changed things.